 Spouse means any person who is a party to a marriage and under state, federal or provincial law is recognized as a spouse or civil union partner.

-Total Disability and Totally Disabled means you are unable to perform the Material and Substantial duties of your Regular Occupation.
+Total Disability and Totally Disabled means during the Elimination Period and the next 24 months you are unable to perform one or more of the Material and Substantial Duties of your Regular Occupation.